Hillel the Scribe Communications

 Zev Chafets, A Match Made in Heaven: an engaging examination of evangelical Christian support for Israel.

 Father Daniel Desbois, The Holocaust by Bullets: a French priest's interviews of elderly witnesses throughout Ukraine to document the hundreds of killing fields, pits and ravines.
+Fr.
+Desbois is heroic in his persistence in the search for truth.

 Brigitte Gabriel, They Must Be Stopped: a well-argued book on the dangers we in the West face from radical Islam, why we must defeat this enemy and how to do so.